kavishdahekar/IITG-Captcha-Solver-OpenCV-TensorFlow/README.md

 # IITG-Captcha-Solver-OpenCV-TensorFlow
-Cracking IITG's webmail captcha using a simple Feed Forward Neural Network
+Solving IITG's webmail captcha using a simple Feed Forward Neural Network

 ##Script in action